tlfjar/tailwindcss-primeui/README.md

-# Tailwind CSS Utilities for Prime UI Libraries
+# Unocss Utilities for Prime UI Libraries

-Extended utilities to integrate Prime UI library theming with Tailwind CSS and add the missing animation utilities from the legacy PrimeFlex.
+Extended utilities to integrate Prime UI library theming with Unocss and add the missing animation utilities from the legacy PrimeFlex.

 ## Prime UI Library